Pull to Refresh

 3. Everything ends January 1

 The previously separate "extended" late antlerless season and the January archery extension are eliminated.
-Late antlerless opens the Monday after the December firearm season closes and ends January 1, 2027.
+Late antlerless firearm runs Dec.
+7 through Jan.
+1, 2027, and late archery closes the same day.
 After that, no deer hunting in the Lower Peninsula (with limited DMU exceptions noted in the order).

 4. UP antlerless drawing is gone

 Upper Peninsula hunters: skip the antlerless drawing this year — it's been eliminated.
 The universal antlerless deer license is now the path, and it's only valid in DMUs the DNR designates each year.
-Watch the DNR site for the 2026 list before you scout.
+Check the DNR's current DMU list before you scout.

 5. DMUs 351 and 352 — antlerless permits zeroed